djorlando24/pyLabDataLogger/INSTALL.md

 - For Measurement Computing devices, mcclibusb see https://github.com/chrismerck/mcc-libusb.git

+- For Video4Linux2 capture devices, you will need the v4l kernel drivers (usually installed by default on most Linux distros).
+  To build python's v4l2capture you will need the v4l2 headers (apt-get install libv4l-dev for example)

 ## System configuration notes

 - You need to be able to write and read hardware serial ports.
 On linux, run: